iodepo/odis-arch/book/architecture/index.md

 ### High level

 An overview of the systems architecture showing the major concepts and conceptual framework.
+I need to fix the overlay of the descriptive text on the Partners and Community elements.

 ![highlevel.png](images/highlevel.png)

 ### Deployment

 Physical deployment elements.
-Each box represents a Docker container run for deployment.
+Each box represents a Docker container run for deployment and the communication links.
+In our case, these are really all just http(s) calls.
 The small boxes inside "dagster" represent containers that dagster invokes and removes to perform workflow tasks.
 Note the router may be run as a system level tasks and not container.